actuallypav/tf-sync/README.md

 - `zsh` → for macOS (default shell)
 - `fish` → for Fish shell users

-If you don't specify a shell, the script will detect your current shell automatically.
+If you don't specify a shell, it will default to Bash.

 This will:
 - Install Terraform wrapper (`terraform-wrapper.sh`)